 6 Criteria for Choosing the Perfect Bridesmaids Hairstyles

 At some point in your life, you’ll realize you’ve fallen in love with certain hairstyles because that’s just how your hair prefers to sit or because that’s what shapes your face best.
-Everyone has different face shapes and fits into one of eight categories, and it just so happens that certain hairstyles work best for different face shapes.
-Try taking a look at your bridal party’s face shapes before deciding on the best hairstyle.
+However, everyone has different face shapes and fits into one of eight categories.
+And it just so happens that certain hairstyles work best for different face shapes.
+Thus, try taking a look at your bridal party’s face shapes before deciding on the best hairstyle.

 a) Diamond: Sharp and chiseled features (try to reduce the length of the face)